junxit/us-congress-bills-115/metadata.md

 - 2018-05-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 406.
 - 2018-05-09 — Senate Committee on Commerce, Science, and Transportation discharged by petition pursuant to 5 U.S.C.
 802(c).
 - 2018-05-09 — Senate Committee on Commerce, Science, and Transportation discharged by petition pursuant to 5 U.S.C.
 802(c).
+- 2018-05-15 — Committee on Small Business and Entrepreneurship.
+Hearings held.
+Hearings printed: S.Hrg.
+115-322.
+- 2018-05-16 — Held at the desk.
+- 2018-05-16 — Measure laid before Senate by motion. (consideration: CR S2698-2709)
+- 2018-05-16 — Message on Senate action sent to the House.
+- 2018-05-16 — Motion to proceed to consideration of measure agreed to in Senate by Yea-Nay Vote.
+52 - 47.
+Record Vote Number: 96.
+- 2018-05-16 — Motion to proceed to consideration of measure made in Senate.
+(CR S2698)
+- 2018-05-16 — Passed Senate without amendment by Yea-Nay Vote.
+52 - 47.
+Record Vote Number: 97. (text: CR S2709)
+- 2018-05-16 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+52 - 47.
+Record Vote Number: 97.(text: CR S2709)
+- 2018-05-16 — Received in the House.